 One of the hardest puzzles to solve in family history research is that of uncertain paternity.
 A child may be born and no father named, or else a father is named but he disputes the claim.
-So there may be no clear paper trail to find the father, or determine whether the named father was correctly identified.
+Or sometimes a father’s name is known but it is uncertain (now, not then) which of two people of that name was the father.
+So there may be no clear paper trail to find the father, or determine whether the named father has been correctly identified.

 Sometimes later family memories give an indication of paternity, or else the child may state at their marriage who they think their father was, but experience shows that neither information is sufficiently reliable to settle the matter..
 Sometimes the names given to the child are a clue.
 And sometimes the local Kirk Session tried to identify the father and arrange for him to support the mother and child.
 But even when there is this information, the biological family line remains uncertain.